 If you have a passion for healing and a desire to help people feel their best, a career in massage therapy can be incredibly rewarding.
 At Nola Bliss, our team is made up of dedicated professionals who turned that passion into a career.
 The path to becoming a licensed massage therapist is a structured journey of education, hands-on practice, and a deep understanding of the human body.
 It requires commitment, but it opens the door to a profession where you can make a real difference in people’s lives every single day.
 Here’s a look at the foundational steps you’ll need to take to get started.

-Find an Accredited Massage Program
+Choosing an Accredited Massage Program

 Your first step is to find and enroll in an accredited massage therapy program.
 Think of accreditation as a seal of approval that guarantees the school meets high educational standards.
 It ensures you’ll receive the right training to prepare for your licensing exams and, more importantly, for a successful career.
 The Commission on Massage Therapy Accreditation (COMTA) is the primary agency to check for this.
 Graduating from an accredited school is often a requirement for getting your license, so it’s a non-negotiable part of the process.
 It’s the bedrock upon which you’ll build your skills and professional reputation.

-Complete Your Hands-On Training
+Getting Your Hands-On Training

 This is where the magic really begins.
 Your program will include extensive hands-on training where you’ll learn to apply what you’ve studied.
 You’ll practice different massage techniques, from the relaxing strokes of a Swedish massage to the targeted pressure of deep tissue work.
 This practical experience is vital for developing your sense of touch, learning how to read a client’s physical cues, and building the confidence to perform effective treatments.
 You’ll spend hundreds of hours working on fellow students and, in many programs, on real clients in a supervised clinic setting, which is invaluable for honing your craft.